chrusty/devops-manifesto/Cassandra/Exercises/Replication-and-consistency.md

 #### Start the nodes again, and change consistency
 Now it is time to try some stronger consistency-levels.
-Try “QUORUM" and “ALL" with tracing enabled and compare the performance to “ONE".
+Try "QUORUM" and "ALL" with tracing enabled and compare the performance to "ONE".
 ```
 CONSISTENCY QUORUM
 CONSISTENCY ALL